billwear/billwear.github.io/README.md

 Welcome to the personal website of Bill Wear.
+You can also visit my [blog](https://williamwear.blogspot.com/).

 I am a pragmatic existentialist, trying to live out a simple idea: *practical action creates personal meaning*.